Editing MARC Records (RDA)

 Use exact unit name, e.g., pages, volumes, PDF, website, DVD, DVD-HD, DVD-R, Blu-Ray disc, CD, CD-ROM, streaming video.

 Some RDA records lack collations for continuing resources.
 [Always supply collation.
-If extent is unknown, leave three spaces in front
+If extent is unknown, leave three spaces in front of unit name.]

 If "$a volumes" or other unit name (e.g., digital files, CD-ROMs, is lacking for a serial record, insert, with three spaces in front.